Christmas is gone, New Year’s Eve as well, but what’s left? A full stomach and a happy body with maybe a few pounds extra.

 - Forget about crazy diets: Instead, start eating by intuition, eating the more natural you can; a lot of homemade food, vegetables, fruits, lean protein, complex carbs, natural fiber.
 In order to reset your body, you should fuel it with plenty of fresh and natural foods, that’s the base of it.

-- Cut the sugar today: The more sugar you eat the more you will want.
-Cut down your sugar intake without even thinking about it, just do it.
+- Reduce processed sugar: Reduce your processed sugar intake without even thinking about it, just do it.
 Forget the biscuits, chocolates and cookies.
-Save them for later this year when it’s Christmas again, just a joke.
-But, seriously, save them for later, I am watching you.
+Save them for later this year when it’s Christmas again, just joking haha.
+But, seriously, save them for later, for when you feel ready and have control over yourself.

 - Eat plenty of ginger and leafy greens: Ginger is an amazing anti-inflammatory and helps improve your gut health.
-Leafy greens, such as spinach, lettuce, rocket, kale, parsley, coriander, broccoli and others, are full of vitamins and minerals that your body needs in order to balance your hormones, lower blood sugar levels, lower cholesterol levels and building and alkaline body.
+Leafy greens, such as spinach, lettuce, rocket, kale, parsley, coriander, broccoli and others, are full of vitamins and minerals that your body needs in order to balance your hormones, lower blood sugar levels and lower cholesterol levels.

-I hope that you are ready to reset your body and start fresh this new year!
-I wish you the best of life for 2019.
+I hope that you are ready to get back on track and start fresh this new year!
+I wish you the best of life for this new year to come!

 Remember, health and balance are the keys for a successful and happy life.